top of page

 Dedicated to preserving the past and amplifying the voices often excluded from traditional narratives.

 Snyder Archives & Research LLC helps cultural institutions and communities care for their histories with integrity and intention.
-With a particular focus on freedom struggles and underrepresented communities in U.S. history, Snyder offers archival consulting, historical research, and interpretive planning that prioritizes inclusion, accuracy, and long-term stewardship.
-Whether you're developing a new archive, seeking clarity in a complex historical record, or rethinking how your organization tells its story — I'm here to help you do it with care.
+With experience spanning museums, historic sites, universities, and community organizations across the country, Snyder offers archival consulting, historical research, and interpretive planning that prioritizes inclusion, accuracy, and long-term stewardship.
+A particular strength lies in recovering and centering histories that have been overlooked, suppressed, or never fully told.
+Whether you're building a new archive from scratch, digitizing fragile collections, or rethinking how your organization tells its story — I'm here to help you do it with care.

 Specializes in: